palmer159/computational-neuro/chapters/00-how-to-use.md

 - understand neuro-inspired AI papers
 - form your own view on what [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence)/[ASI](https://en.wikipedia.org/wiki/Superintelligence) is missing

 This is **not** a neuroscience textbook.
 It is a high-velocity bridge from Computer science into the parts of neuro that matter for AI research.
-This guide is a curated list of articles with links to relevant research papers without a paywall.

 Note that the most productive AI researchers in this space (DeepMind, Numenta, MIT BCS, Stanford, the Mila / Bengio crowd) treat neuroscience as a **source of inductive biases and existence proofs**, not as a target to reverse-engineer.